mhpi/generic_deltamodel/README.md

 Following as a generalization of `HydroDL`, 𝛿MG (`generic_deltaModel`) aims to expand differentiable modeling and learning capabilities to a wide variety of domains where prior equations can bring in benefits.

-Closely synergizes with deep learning tools and the scale advantage of PyTorch.
-Maintained by the [MHPI group](http://water.engr.psu.edu/shen/) advised by Dr. Chaopeng Shen. 𝛿MG is not a partcularly model.
-Rather, it is a framework that support many models (some are from HydroDL2.0) in a generic and uniform way, while integrating lots of ecosystem tools.
+𝛿MG is not a partcularly model.
+Rather, it is a generic framework that support many models across various domains (some are from HydroDL2.0) in a uniform way, while integrating lots of ecosystem tools.
+While the packages contains some basic examples for learners' convenience, the deployment models are supposed to exit in separate repositories and couple to the 𝛿MG framework.
+It is generalized and formalized after years of experiences working with various differentiable models across domains.
-Most of the differentiable modeling efforts in Shen's group will be using 𝛿MG. 𝛿MG can be customized through a configuration file.
+Most of the differentiable modeling efforts in Shen's group will be using 𝛿MG. 𝛿MG can be configured to run through a configuration file and it should be easily and clear for new starters to learn.
 We even include a Graphical User Interface that allows easy job customization.
+The framework will closely synergize with advanced deep learning tools like foundation models and the scale advantage of PyTorch.

+Maintained by the [MHPI group](http://water.engr.psu.edu/shen/) advised by Dr. Chaopeng Shen.
+If this work is of use to you, please cite this paper for now, but we will have more dedicated citations later: Shen et al., 2023, Differentiable modelling to unify machine learning and physical models for geosciences, Nature Reviews Earth & Environment, https://www.nature.com/articles/s43017-023-00450-9

 <br>

 ## Ecosystem Integration
-For differentiable hydrology models used in MHPI research, 𝛿MG seamlessly integrates with:
+𝛿MG seamlessly integrates with:

 - **HydroDL2.0 ([`hydroDL2`](https://github.com/mhpi/hydroDL2))**: Home to MHPI's suite of physics-based hydrology models, and differentiable model augmentations (think variational data assimilation, model coupling, and additional physics-based hydrology tools).
 - **HydroData ([`hydro_data_dev`](https://github.com/mhpi/hydro_data_dev))**: Data extraction, processing, and management tools optimized for geospatial datasets.
 - **Config GUI ([`GUI-Config-builder`](https://mhpi-spatial.s3.us-east-2.amazonaws.com/mhpi-release/config_builder_gui/Config+Builder+GUI.zip))([Source](https://github.com/mhpi/GUI-Config-builder))**: An intuitive, user-friendly tool designed to simplify the creation and editing of configuration files for model setup and development.
+- **Differentiable Ecosystem modeling ([`diffEcosys (dev version only)`](https://github.com/hydroPKDN/diffEcosys/))**: Data extraction, processing, and management tools optimized for geospatial datasets.
 - **Concurrent development activities**: We are working on these efforts connected to 𝛿MG: (i) numerical PDE solvers on torch; (ii) [adjoint](https://doi.org/10.5194/hess-28-3051-2024) sensitivity; (iii) extremely efficient and highly accurate surrogate models; (iv) data assimilation; (v) downscaled and bias corrected climate data; (vi) mysteriously powerful neural networks, and more ...

 <br>